 - Pain together with a grinding or clicking sensation in your pubic area

-- Pain directed at your inner thighs or between your legs
+- Inner thigh pain or pain between your legs

 - Pain that worsens when you part your legs, walking, perform weight-bearing activities, take the stairs or move around in bed

 - Pain that worsens at nighttime and disrupts your sleep.
 The pain sometimes makes going to the bathroom in between sleep, extremely painful